Kitchen Extension Builders in Mayfair (W1J, W1K)

 Kitchen Extensions Tip for Mayfair Homeowners

-Three Mayfair-specific factors define every kitchen project — Westminster has some of the most demanding planning policies for residential heritage in the country.
-Grade II and Grade II* listed status.
-Most Mayfair properties are Grade II or Grade II* listed, requiring Listed Building Consent for virtually any change including internal layout alterations, removal or alteration of original features (Adam-style fireplaces, ceiling plasterwork, timber staircases, panelling, decorative cornicing), replacement of original windows or doors, render colour, and roof material changes.
-Application takes 12-16 weeks at the City of Westminster, which has dedicated heritage officers.
-We work with specialist heritage consultants and conservation-specialist architects experienced in Westminster requirements.
-Listed Mayfair work typically costs 50-100% more than equivalent work on a non-listed Kensington property and takes longer.
-Mayfair Conservation Area.
 Virtually every Mayfair property sits within the Mayfair Conservation Area.
-Westminster Council reviews any visible change individually and applies strict materials and design requirements — traditional London stock brick, lime mortar pointing, slate or natural-appearance roof material, timber sash windows matched to the original.
-Front-facing changes are virtually never approved; rear and roof additions are reviewed against detailed Conservation Area Appraisal guidelines.
-The Westminster pre-application advice service (4-6 weeks lead time) is essential before committing to designs to avoid costly refusals at the formal application stage.
-Construction hours and neighbour notifications.
-Westminster restricts construction hours to 8am-6pm Monday to Friday and 8am-1pm Saturday, with no Sunday or bank holiday working.
-Noisy works (breaking out, demolition, structural steel installation) are further restricted to specific hours.
+Westminster reviews any visible change individually and requires traditional London stock brick, lime mortar pointing, slate or natural-appearance roof material, and timber sash windows matched to the original.
+Front-facing changes are virtually never approved; rear and roof additions are assessed against the Conservation Area Appraisal guidelines.
+The Westminster pre-application advice service (4-6 weeks lead time) is essential before committing to designs, because it heads off refusals at formal application stage.
+Westminster also restricts construction hours to 8am-6pm Monday to Friday and 8am-1pm Saturday, with no Sunday or bank holiday working.
 Neighbour notifications are mandatory for any works that may cause noise or vibration.
-We coordinate the Construction Management Plan and notifications as part of the project.

 Kitchen Extensions in Mayfair: What's Included